CURRENT FOR THE 2019-20 SEASON. Last Updated: July 22, 2019.

 - The jacket is to be fully zipped, and hooked shut at the collar with the baldric fastened in place unless the Band Director, other Band Staff member or Drum Major has given permission to remove the jackets in warm weather.
 All members will do the same—either everyone will wear the jacket, or everyone will have the jacket removed.
 At no point should the pants be unzipped or shoulder straps taken off.

-- Always wear a plain or QV white t-shirt, or the show shirt under the jacket at the beginning of the season.
+- Always wear a plain or QV white or black t-shirt, or the show shirt under the jacket at the beginning of the season.
 If any students are wearing any other type of shirt under the jacket, permission will not be given to remove the jackets—even in warm weather.

 - In cold weather, long sleeved t-shirts, thermals, sweatshirts, under-armor, etc. will be permitted, as the uniform jacket will not be removed throughout the event.
 Hooded sweatshirts, or any other shirt that protrudes or extends past the jacket are not permitted.